Published by Alexander Hitchcock on 23 August 2017

 - The Reformer Blog

-Reform is delighted to welcome Stephen Kavanagh, Chief Constable, Essex Police and NPCC Chair, Digital Policing Board who will be leading a roundtable event exploring ‘Application of Responsible AI: opportunities for policing’.
+Reform was delighted to welcome Stephen Kavanagh, Chief Constable, Essex Police and NPCC Chair, Digital Policing Board who was leading a roundtable event exploring ‘Application of Responsible AI: opportunities for policing’.

 Now is the time for the UK to capitalise on the opportunity that Artificial Intelligence (AI) presents for the growth of both the economy and our society.
 Nevertheless, public perception often associates artificial intelligence (AI) with automation, cost cutting and job loss, which overlooks AI’s potential.
 Nowhere is this more important than in the frontline of crucial public services.

-This roundtable is being held under the Chatham House Rule and is being held in partnership with Accenture:
+This roundtable was held under the Chatham House Rule and was held in partnership with Accenture:

 17 November 2017